ziap/ziap.github.io/content/blog/sin-approx/index.md

 sine in bulk processing.
 A quick look at the generated assembly revealed that it directly calls `_ZGVdN4v_sin`, which is a carefully optimized SIMD implementation of sine in [libmvec](//sourceware.org/glibc/wiki/libmvec).
-Overall, I was pleasantly surprised that my implementation is faster, and it made me even happier with what I managed to come up with.
+Overall, I was pleasantly surprised that my implementation is quite efficient and accurate, and it made me even happier with what I managed to come up with.